GliderGeek/pocket2rm/README.md

 # pocket2rm
-`pocket2rm` is a tool to get articles from read-later platform [pocket](https://app.getpocket.com/) to the [remarkable paper tablet](https://remarkable.com/).
+`pocket2rm` is a tool to get articles from read-later platform [pocket](https://app.getpocket.com/) to the [reMarkable paper tablet](https://remarkable.com/).

 - retrieve URLs for articles from pocket
 - PDFs are downloaded directly
 - webpages are converted to a [readable format](github.com/go-shiori/go-readability) and converted to epub
-- folder with PDFs and epubs can be synced using the remarkable desktop application
+- folder with PDFs and epubs can be synced using the reMarkable desktop application

 ## Getting started
 - create a pocket application: [https://getpocket.com/developer/apps/new](https://getpocket.com/developer/apps/new) to obtain a `consumerKey`.
 The application only needs the 'Retrieve' permission.